 Brad Mirkin is a former senior regulator, chief compliance officer, outside counsel to global financial institutions in regulatory compliance and enforcement actions, and technology compliance expert.
 He focuses on US and global cyber security, anti-money laundering (AML)/financial crimes, regulatory compliance and data leakage, quality, veracity, lineage, and related issues.
 He has handled investigations and regulatory compliance matters in more than thirty countries.

 Mr. Mirkin’s extensive experience with US and international investigations includes complex decision-making involving high-risk clients, foreign financial institutions, sovereign wealth funds, central banks, complex ownership structures, and offshore accounts; as well as risk assessments and program design related to onboarding risks (customer, vendor, and intermediary), due diligence programs, country risk programs and algorithms, and politically exposed person (PEP) accounts.

 With more than a decade of experience with cyber- and information-security programs, including having headed cyber-security compliance for one of the world's largest wealth managers, Mr. Mirkin is an expert in shrinking attack surfaces for both global enterprises and small and medium-sized businesses; and in preventing data leakage in areas such as social engineering programs, identification and authentication, patching protocols, least privilege, and information barriers.
 He has also overseen and advised prominent financial institutions in regulatory examinations of bank cyber-security programs and cybercrime investigations.

 Mr. Mirkin’s experience also includes global data rationalization and data lineage reviews and assessing data flows across networks and global organizations, as well as handling data breaches and incident response.
-As a chief privacy officer, he led a prominent technology company’s global privacy program, including its General Data Protection Regulation (GDPR) compliance.
+As Chief Privacy Officer, he led a prominent technology company’s global privacy program, including its General Data Protection Regulation (GDPR) compliance.

 Mr. Mirkin has served in leadership positions within the American Bar Association, including as co-chair of its International AML Committee and as an appointed member of its AML/Anti-Terrorism Financing Task Force.